jasonrubenstein/diceware_passphrase/README.md

                             Number of passphrases to generate.
 Defaults to 20.
       -wf WORD_FILE, --word-file WORD_FILE
                             Dice Word File.
 Defaults to ./eff_large_wordlist.txt.
-      -nd, --no_dice        true | false.
-Executes a 'no dice' version; a uniform distribution random selection from a list of 2**13 words.
+      -nd, --no_dice        Executes a 'no dice' version; a uniform distribution random selection from a list of 2**13 words.